mbehr1/dlt-logs/README.md

   - zoom out: disable all positive filters and enable all neg. filters (so provide less details/logs)

 - Support **DLT file transfer** file extraction (and automatic filtering of FLDA msgs).
 Shows the file transfers and allows to save any file.
+- **SOME/IP decoder** plugin supporting multiple FIBEX files.
+All known services and methods are listed in the treeview incl. description texts in the tooltips!
 - **Quickly configurable columns**.
 Simply press the "select columns..." button in upper right corner of the document and select which one to show.
 The changes get stored permanently as global settings `dlt-logs.columns`.
 ![Quickly configureable columns](https://github.com/mbehr1/dlt-logs/raw/master/images/selectColumns.png)
 - **Graphical time series reports** based on event filters.
 You can define event filters (type: 3), add normal filters and use a payloadRegex that captures either one value or even multiple values with named capture groups (?<series_name>.*).
 All captures needs to represent numbers.
 Grid lines for lifecycle start/ends are automatically added.
 To open a report simply press on the "report" icon next to the filter.